 In this way, I think it’s easier for a skilled freelancer who can sell well AND deliver on that promise, to win bids against larger agencies who used to have a substantial advantage simply because of their name.

-So there you have it, I think there are concerns about starting a freelance or agency in 2022, but I also think there is great opportunity.
+So there you have it, I think there are concerns about starting a freelance or agency in 2023, but I also think there is a great opportunity.
 What do you think?
 Let’s continue the conversation on Social Media!

 May the Auctions Be Ever In Your Favor.

 This post was updated on February 27, 2023.